 Which of these species have you seen?
 Leave a comment below and thanks for reading!

 Shrikes are unique in that they are predatory songbirds with a hooked bill, and cheery call.
 Nicknamed “Butcher Birds”, shrikes will hang their prey from thorns or barbed wire fences.
-There are two species of shrikes that can be found in Connecticut (one significantly rarer than the other), and they both look similar with a few noticeable differences.
+There are two species of shrikes that can be found in the United States, but only one that is typically found in Tennessee.

 Loggerhead Shrike